Tonto Group: Nomenclature

-In 1874 and 1875, S. K. Gilbert named the Tonto Group.
+In 1874 and 1875, G. K. Gilbert named the Tonto Group.
 Although it was mentioned that it outcropped in the Tonto Basin and the headwaters of Tonto Creek of south-central Arizona, he did not indicate which of these landforms, for which this group is named.
-Although the word tonto is silly or foolish in Spanish, this place name for either Tonto Basin or Tonto Creek is derived from the Apache word, Koun’nde.
+Although the word tonto is translated as silly or foolish in Spanish, this place name for either Tonto Basin or Tonto Creek is derived from the Apache word, Koun’nde.
 This word means wild, rough people and refers to the indigenous Dilzhe’e Tonto Apache.

-From the area of the Tonto Basin, Gilbert also recognized that similar rocks are exposed near the bottom of the Grand Canyon.
-From youngest to oldest, Gilbert subdivided the Tonto Group into the Marbled limestone (now subdivided into the Muav Limestone and Frenchman Dolostone); the Tonto shale (now the Bright Angel Shale); the Tonto sandstone (now the Tapeats Sandstone).
+G. K. Gilbert also recognized that rocks similar to those found in the Tonto Basin are exposed near the bottom of the Grand Canyon and designated them also as the Tonto Group.
+From youngest to oldest, Gilbert subdivided the Tonto Group found in the Grand Canyon into the Marbled limestone (now subdivided into the Muav Limestone and Frenchman Dolostone); the Tonto shale (now the Bright Angel Shale); the Tonto sandstone (now the Tapeats Sandstone).
 However, he did not specify a specific type locality.
 Decades later, R. C. Rose proposed an exposure in Backtail Canyon for a type locality.

 In 1914, L F. Noble officially redefined and renamed the formations comprising the Tonto Group.
-The Tonto Sandstone was renamed the Tapeats Sandstone and the Tonto Shale was renamed the Bright Angel Shale.
-The Marbled limestone was renamed the Muav Limestone, which by Noble's definition consisted of an upper set of dolomite beds and a lower set of limestone beds.
+The Tonto sandstone was officially renamed the Tapeats Sandstone and the Tonto shale was officially renamed the Bright Angel Shale.
+The Marbled limestone was later officially renamed the Muav Limestone, which by Noble's definition consisted of an upper set of dolomite beds and a lower set of limestone beds.